Coffee production in Brazil: 1990s deregulations

 Consumers' change in taste towards milder and higher quality coffee triggered a disagreement over export quotas of the International Coffee Agreement in the end of the 1980s.
 With the retained quotas from the 1983 agreement, the change increased the value of milder coffee at the expense of more traditional varieties.
 Brazil in particular refused to reduce its quotas believing it would lower their market share.
 The consumers, led by the United States, demanded higher coffee quality and the end of selling coffee to non-members at reduced rates.
 US officials criticized Brazil for not being willing to accept a reduction of the country's quotas despite falling share of the world market since 1980.
 Jorio Dauster, head of the state-controlled Brazilian Coffee Institute, believed Brazil could survive without help from the agreement.
 Not being able to reach an agreement in a timely manner, the agreement broke down in 1989.
 As a result, the Brazilian Coffee Institute, previously controlling the price of coffee by regulating the amount grown and sold, was abolished to limit government interference in favor of free markets.
 Up to this point the industry had simply neglected quality control management because government regulations favored scale economies, but now coffee processors began exploring higher quality segments in contrast to the traditionally lower quality.

 Production

 Biggest coffee producers

 The six Brazilian states with the largest acreage for coffee are Minas Gerais (1.22 million hectares); Espírito Santo (433,000 hectares); São Paulo (216,000 hectares); Bahia (171,000 hectares); Rondônia (95,000 hectares); and Paraná (49,000 hectares).

-Brazil has been the world's largest producer of coffee for the last 150 years, currently producing about a third of all coffee.
-In 2011 Brazil was the world leader in production of green coffee, followed by Vietnam, Indonesia and Colombia.
+Brazil has been the world's largest producer of coffee for the last 150 years.
+This production peaked in the 1920s and declined since the 1950s due to global competition.
+Brazil is currently producing about a third of the world coffee.
+According to the Food and Agriculture Organization (FAO) and the United States Department of Agriculture (USDA), Brazil remains to date (2026) the world leader in production of green coffee, followed by Vietnam, Indonesia and Colombia.
 The country is unrivaled in total production of green coffee, arabica coffee and instant coffee.
 In 2011, total production was 2.7 million tonnes, more than twice the amount of Vietnam, the second largest producer.
 Some 3.5 million people are involved in the industry, mostly in rural areas.